Edward Bouchet

-Edward Alexander Bouchet (September 15, 1852 – October 28, 1918) was an American physicist and educator and was the first African American to earn a Ph.D. from any American university, completing his dissertation in physics at Yale University in 1876.
-On the basis of his academic record he was elected to Phi Beta Kappa society.
-In 1874, he became one of the first African Americans to graduate from Yale College.
-(Note: He was long thought to have been the first African-American graduate of Yale College, but investigations made public in 2014 suggest that that distinction actually belongs to Richard Henry Green, who was awarded his bachelor of arts degree in 1857, or possibly to Randall Lee Gibson or Moses Simons.)
+Edward Alexander Bouchet (September 15, 1852 – October 28, 1918) was an American physicist and educator.
+He was the first African American to earn a Ph.D. in any subject from an American university, completing his dissertation in physics at Yale University in 1876.

-Although Bouchet was elected to Phi Beta Kappa along with other members of the Yale class of 1874, the official induction did not take place until 1884, when the Yale chapter was reorganized after thirteen years of inactivity.
-Because of the circumstances, Bouchet was not the first African American elected to Phi Beta Kappa, as many historical accounts state; that honor belongs to George Washington Henderson (University of Vermont).
 Bouchet was also among the first 20 Americans (of any race) to receive a Ph.D. in physics and was the sixth to earn a Ph.D. in physics from Yale.
+After graduation, he became a physics and chemistry teacher and held various posts throughout his career.
 The Bouchet Graduate Honor Society was co-founded by Yale University and Howard University on September 15, 2005, in commemoration of Bouchet's birthday.

 Early life

 Edward Bouchet was born at home in New Haven, Connecticut to parents William Francis Bouchet and Susan (Cooley) Bouchet in 1852.
 His father had been brought to New Haven from Charleston, South Carolina in 1824 as the enslaved valet of a young plantation owner and Yale student.
 William Francis was emancipated by his owner when the latter graduated from Yale, and he then went to work as a janitor and later porter at Yale, and served as a deacon of the Temple Street Church, the oldest black church in the city.
 Edward's mother took in the laundry of Yale students.
 He was the youngest of four children and the only male.
 Two of his sisters were Fanny Bouchet Turner and Georgie Bouchet.

 During the 1850s and 1860s, there were only three schools in New Haven that accepted black children.
 Bouchet was enrolled in the Artisan Street Colored School, which had only one teacher, Sarah Wilson.
 She nurtured Bouchet's academic abilities and aspirations.
 He attended the New Haven High School from 1866 to 1868 and then Hopkins School from 1868 to 1870, where he was named valedictorian.